EQUAL OPPORTUNITIES POLICY

 isolating, ignoring or refusing to work with certain people

-telling offensive jokes or name calling
+telling offensive jokes or name-calling

-displaying offensive material such as pornography or sexist / racist cartoons, or the distribution of such material via email / text message or any other format.
+displaying offensive material such as pornography or sexist/racist cartoons, or the distribution of such material via email/text message or any other format.

 any other forms of harassment or victimisation.

 The items on the above list of unacceptable behaviours are considered to be disciplinary offences within Talent Search and can lead to disciplinary action being taken.
-Talent Search does, however, encourage staff to resolve misunderstandings and problems informally wherever possible, depending on the circumstances.
+Talent In Training does, however, encourage staff to resolve misunderstandings and problems informally wherever possible, depending on the circumstances.
 However, whether dealt with informally or formally, it is important for staff who may have caused offence to understand that it is no defence to say that they did not intend to do so, or to blame individuals for being over sensitive.
 It is the impact of the behaviour, rather than the intent, that counts, and that should shape the solution found both to the immediate problem and to preventing further similar problems in the future.